thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/314/BB9B2456-BEEF-4F53-B3B9-2B64A251A0E1-570-0000CD7EC85EEA52.gif)

-When displaying components in the tree view, the React Developer Tools names each component using the value of its `displayName` property.
-When Babel transpiles a component class, it automatically sets this as the variable name where the component class is stored.
-So, in this case, both components are named `<App />` because their component class is stored in a variable named `App`.
+In the React Developer Tools, both components are named `<App />` because their component class is stored in an indentifier named `App`.
+Remember, Babel automatically sets the value of the `displayName` property to the indentifier where the component class is stored.
+The React Developer Tools uses this property when determining the name of a component.

 ### Exercise